eduardoprado1369/car-shop/README.md

     `git clone git@github.com:eduardoprado1369/car-shop.git` <br>
   2. Install the dependencies: <br>
     `npm install`

-# How to run the tests and coverage
-* To run the tests:
-  `npm run test:mocha`
-* To run the test coverage:
-  `npm run test:coverage`

 # Routes
 * GET
   * `/cars` -> lists all cars